 Rule \textsc{LoadErr} captures the case when loading via pointer~$p$ leads to an error, which is reachable from a presumption $p \pinvalid{}$, i.e., states in which $p$ is definitely an invalid pointer~\cite{raadlocal}.
 It is formulated as a ``small axiom'' as typical for separation logic which is put into larger context by the standard frame rule (which is valid in our setting).
 We remark that sequential composition, too, works as expected.

 Rule \textsc{Input} derives that the new value of variable~$x$ in the result can be classified with respect to~$e_\ell$---auxiliary variable~$x'$ is just a technical artifact to lift~$e$ over the assignment to~$x$ if~$e$ depends on~$x$.
-Note that input commands can never be insecure.
-Instead, they make the domain assumption explicit that only $e_\ell$-attackers (also present in \cref{def:witness}) that~$x$ is rightly classified by the level denoted by~$e_\ell$.
+Input commands can never be insecure, instead, manifest the domain assumption that only $e_\ell$-attackers can observe the value that has been stored in~$x$ so that~$x$ is rightly classified by the level denoted by~$e_\ell$.
 Soundness of the rule therefore considers whether~$\Sec{x}{e_\ell[x'/x]}$ holds in a given trace, i.e., whether $\eval{x}{s(x:=v)} = v$ equals $\eval{x}{s'(x:=v')} = v'$ in case $e_\ell$ is $\ell$-visible (via \eqref{eq:sem-sec}), and if not, this pair of traces can be neglected as respective schedule-fragments~$\sigma = \singlist{{\In{\eval{e_\ell}{s}}{v}}}$ and~$\sigma' = \singlist{{\In{\eval{e_\ell}{s'}}{v'}}}$ from the small-step semantics are not input equivalent (cf. \cref{def:witness}).

 In comparison, there are two rules for the output command, one for a secure output, \textsc{OutOk}, and one for an insecure output, \textsc{OutInsec} shown in \eqref{eq:rule-out-insec}.
 If one wants to prove for a given case study that the insecure outcome~$\Insec{e}{e_\ell}$ is unreachable, one can check the result and presumption wrt. a frame assertion~$P$ that captures the path condition of the context in which the output was made, so that if $P * \Insec{e}{e_\ell}$ is unsatisfiable the result is demonstrated to be unreachable.